Pomax/are-we-flying/docs/index.md

 1. we can start up MSFS,
 2. we can start up our API server using `node api-server.js`,
-3. we can start up our web server using `node web-server.js`
+3. we can start up our web server using `node web-server.js --owner --browser`
-4. we can load up http://localhost:3000 in the browser, and then
+4. we can have the browser open http://localhost:3000, and then
-5. we can use a UI that's based on the current client state, with the option to get values from MSFS as well as set values and trigger events in MSFS as needed.
+5. we can use a UI that's based on the current client state, with the option to get values from MSFS as well as set values and trigger events in MSFS as needed using the developer tools console.

 ## Testing our code